 Travel credit cards are your best bet if you want to greatly cut the cost of your next vacation.
-One big reason why I like travel rewards cards is because they reward you in miles, points or cash for every dollar you spend on everyday purchases, which means you rack up rewards very rapidly.
+One big reason why we like travel rewards cards is because they reward you in miles, points or cash for every dollar you spend on everyday purchases, which means you rack up rewards very rapidly.
 These credit cards also give you special travel perks, such as travel insurance, free check-in of your first bag, access to VIP airport lounges or hotel room upgrades.

 Read our review of British Airways Visa Signature® Card.